Administration of Student Conduct

 - The decision was reached through a procedure not in accordance with this policy.

-- Presentation of new information that was not available at the time of the hearing and may suggest modification of the decision is necessary.
+- Presentation of new information that was not known to the student at the time of the hearing and may suggest modification of the decision is necessary.